himmAllRight/himmAllRight-source/content/post/nginx-subdomain-reverse-proxy.md

 Besides having to configure your router to forward http traffic to the server, that is really it.
 This is a real basic configuration, but it has worked well for me over the years.
-If I start doing something more complex, I may write provide an update.
+If I start doing something more complex, I may provide an update.
 Until then, enjoy!